New Music Director - Christopher Stark

 [Finchley Symphony Orchestra is] a top drawer symphony orchestra with first class soloists without having to go to the Festival or Albert Halls.

-Everything from baroque to large scale romantic works, 20th century music and new commissions.
-Symphonies, concertos and – at Christmas – carols!
+...from baroque to large scale romantic works, 20th century music, new commissions, symphonies, concertos and – at Christmas – carols!

 We've played with...

-Nigel Kennedy, Tasmin Little, Valeriy Sokolov and many others.
-Browse our Artists page to see more.
+Tasmin Little, Valeriy Sokolov and many others - see our Artists page.

 We care about...

-Enjoying playing great music together, working hard for a high-quality performance, and celebrating it afterwards!
+Playing great music together, working hard for a high-quality performance while having fun, and celebrating it afterwards!